Why is this medication prescribed?

-Balsalazide is used to treat ulcerative colitis, a condition in which the bowel is inflamed.
+Balsalazide is used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
 Balsalazide is an anti-inflammatory drug.
 It is converted in the body to mesalamine and works by reducing bowel inflammation, diarrhea, rectal bleeding, and stomach pain.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.